 Blending lots of different metrics within one tool can provide a better overall picture of how your competitors are performing.

 Top tip: “Take advantage of the free tools out there and your supplier’s talents.
-We’ve certainly found that working with Meltwater, we’ve learnt from them, they’ve learnt from us…it’s a collaborative approach.”
+We’ve certainly found that working with Meltwater, we’ve learned from them, they’ve learned from us… it’s a collaborative approach.”

 You can learn a lot about your competitors and industry from social media.
-Rather than looking at how many followers each brand has, you can also analyse engagement, sentiment, common complaints and more!
+Rather than looking at how many followers each brand has, you can also analyze engagement, sentiment, common complaints, and more!

-The easiest way to do this is by using a social listening tool, which will allow you to analyse all the mentions of your competitors and the opinions on forums and blogs.
-You will then have an overview of their reputation, engagement and what their audience like and dislike about their products.
+The easiest way to do this is by using a social listening tool, which will allow you to analyze all the mentions of your competitors and the opinions on forums and blogs.
+You will then have an overview of their reputation, engagement, and what their audience likes and dislike about their products.

 Top tip: You can also set up a boolean search with your competitor’s names, and specific positive or negative keywords.
 For example “Coca-Cola” AND “acquisition” or “scandal”.
 You can then set up instant alerts, to be alerted to big news or crises around a particular competitor.

 Chances are your customers and prospects have knowledge and experience with your competitors.
 Depending on your business, perhaps they’ve been pitched to or bought their products in the past.
 It can be useful to speak to these people and learn everything you can about your competitors.
 Why did they choose you (or not choose you) over your competitors?

 It is essential to encourage the sharing of information.
 The story of a customer who has had a bad experience with a competitor will undoubtedly interest your sales and customer experience managers.